4. Processes with Markovian increments#

 where \(\phi\) is a Borel measurable function.
 Let \(\left\{ \mathfrak{A}_t : t=0,1,... \right\}\) be the filtration generated by histories of \(W\) and \(X\); \(\mathfrak{A}_t\) serves as the information set (sigma algebra) generated by \(X_0, W_1, \ldots , W_t\).
 We presume that the conditional probability distribution for \(W_{t+1}\) conditioned on \(\mathfrak{A}_t\) depends only on \(X_t\).
 To assure that the process \(\{W_{t+1} : t \ge 0 \}\) represents unanticipated shocks, we restrict it to satisfy

-We condition on a statistical model in the sense of Section Limiting Empirical Measures in Chapter Stochastic Processes and Laws of Large Numbers.
+We produce results that condition on a statistical model in the sense of Section Limiting Empirical Measures in Chapter Laws of Large Numbers and Stochastic Processes, or equivalently on invariant events.
 Given this, for notational simplicity, we simply assume that the stationary \(\{X_t : t \ge 0\}\) process is ergodic.[1]
 The Markov structure of \(\{ X_t \}\) makes the distribution of \((X_{t+1}, W_{t+1}) \) conditioned on \(\mathfrak{A}_t\) depend only on \(X_t\).[2]

 Definition 4.1